jpaguerre/ThRend/README.md

 <img src="https://github.com/jpaguerre/ThRend/blob/master/README-IMGS/specsize.png" width="65%" alt="centered image">
 </p>

-See that a big value of *specular_lobe_size* implies a specular reflection behavior, this is why, in the example above, the material *glass* has a lobe size of 1.0E+5.
+See that a smaller value of *roughness* imply a specular reflection behavior, this is why, in the example above, the material *glass* has the lowest roughness value.

 Diffuse reflections, on the other hand, are handled with Beckers-and-Beckers view factor sampling [5].
-A purely diffuse reflection can be obtained by setting *specular_lobe_size* to be -1:
+A purely diffuse reflection can be obtained by setting *roughness* to be -1:
 ```
 name diffuseMaterialName
 UCD_id 11
 normal_emissivity 0.9
 diffuse_fraction 0.7
-specular_lobe_size -1
+roughness -1
 ```

 One final note about material definition is that ThRend supports the definition of custom emissivity curves, such as in this example: